lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 First we need to make some changes to our Windows host.
 There are only three software tools we need to install.

-0. Connect to a machine 78-336.
+1. Connect to a Machine in 78-336 with a GPU.
-1. Windows Subsystem for Linux with a Ubuntu image.
+2. Install Windows Subsystem for Linux with a Ubuntu image.
-2. Docker Desktop for Windows
+3. Install Docker Desktop for Windows
-3. Update Nvidia Drivers \(only required if you have a GPU\)
+4. Update Nvidia Drivers \(only required if you have a GPU\)
-4. Nvidia Container Toolkit installed in the Ubuntu WSL image, not Windows. \(also only required if you have a GPU\)
+5. Install Visual Studio Code

 Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install docker.
 If required, also install the Nvidia Container Toolkit to allow GPU access from the container.